Live MOS

-The Live MOS sensor is a brand name of an NMOS Image sensor used by Panasonic, Olympus and Leica in their Four Thirds System DSLR manufactured since 2006.
+The Live MOS sensor is a trademark of Olympus Imaging Corp, and later OM Digital Solutions Corp, for an image sensor used by Panasonic, Olympus, and Leica in their Four Thirds System DSLR manufactured since 2006.
 (Olympus E-330, Panasonic Lumix DMC-L1 and Leica Digilux 3).

-A reviewer claims that the sensor can achieve the same image quality as CCD-based sensors while keeping energy consumption down to CMOS levels.
+It originally referred specifically to an NMOS sensor but was later used to refer to CMOS, BSI CMOS, and stacked BSI CMOS sensors so appears to generally reference active pixel sensors.

-Due to low energy consumption, it became possible to add the live preview function to all the Four Thirds System cameras since 2006 (except the Olympus E-400, E-410, and E-500).
+Due to low energy consumption, it became possible to add the live preview function to all the Four Thirds System cameras since 2006 (except the Olympus E-400 and E-500).